Skip to content

 It is the responsibility of the user creating/selecting the product to ensure they are selecting the correct location.

-Edge Column - Identifies a given product as a version of another product with an alternative pricing strategy.
+Edge - Identifies a given product as a version of another product with an alternative pricing strategy.
 For example, an edge product might offer the option for your borrowers to choose a lower interest rate with the addition of a lender fee.

 Sorting the 'Products' List - Columns can be sorted by ascending or descending order by clicking on the arrow to the right of the heading title.
 When the arrow is facing upwards the list is sorted in ascending order.
 When it is facing downwards, the list is sorted in descending order.